Jacob Stallings Player Props: Marlins vs. Orioles

 Jacob Stallings At The Plate

-- Stallings is hitting .202 with six doubles, a home run and 14 walks.
+- Stallings is batting .198 with six doubles, a home run and 14 walks.

-- Stallings is batting .333 with one homer during his last games and is riding a four-game hitting streak.

-- He has gone deep in one of 43 games, and in 0.7% of his plate appearances.
+- He has hit a long ball in one of 44 games, and in 0.7% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.